Dispersal density estimation across scales: Introduction

 \subsubsection{Formal construction of the model}

 Random point clouds are equivalently represented by random finite point measures.
-The location traits of the parent generation, {\it i.e.} the point cloud $\mathcal X \subset \mathcal O = [0,1]$ is represented by the realisation of a homogeneous Poisson point process
+The location traits of the parent generation, {\it i.e.} the point cloud $\mathcal X \subset \mathcal O = [0,1]$ is modelled as a homogeneous Poisson point process